Hywan/mnt.io/content/articles/2015-01-04-control-the-terminal-the-right-way/index.md

 To get more information, please
 [read the documentation](http://hoa-project.net/Literature/Hack/Console.html#Readline "Documentation of Hoa\Console\Readline").

-## The power in your hand: Sound 🎵
+## The Power in Your Hand: Sound 🎵

 Yes, even sound is defined by terminal capabilities.
 The famous bip is given by the `bell` string capability.
 You would like to make a bip?